-As of December 31, 2023, the Authority implemented GASB Statement No. 96, Subscription-Based Information Technology Arrangements, which was effective for periods beginning after June 15, 2022.
+The Authority implemented GASB Statement No. 96, Subscription-Based Information Technology Arrangements, which was effective for periods beginning after June 15, 2022.
 This statement provides guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITAs) for governments.
 Under this statement, a government is required to recognize a right-to-use subscription asset, an intangible asset, and a corresponding subscription liability, thereby enhancing the relevance and consistency of information about governments' SBITAs.
 The Authority typically prepays for SBITA arrangements at the commencement of the SBITA term and therefore does not have related subscription liabilities.
-Accounting changes adopted to conform to the provisions of this statement were applied prospectively with no restatement of fiscal year 2022 balances, as the impacts were immaterial to Capital and right-to-use assets, net of accumulated depreciation and amortization and the financial statements as a whole as of December 31, 2022.
-For fiscal year 2023, SBITA arrangements totaling \$0.8 million, net, are included in Capital and right-to-use assets, net of accumulated depreciation and amortization, as detailed in Note 8.
+Accounting changes adopted to conform to the provisions of this statement were applied prospectively with no restatement of fiscal year 2022 balances, as the impacts were immaterial to capital and right-to-use assets, net of accumulated depreciation and amortization and the financial as a whole as of December 31, 2022.
+For fiscal years 2024 and 2023, SBITA arrangements totaling \$0.5 million and \$0.8 million, net, respectively, are included in Capital and right-to-use assets, net of accumulated depreciation and required to recognize leave that has not been used and leave that has been used but not yet paid in cash or settled through non cash means.